 Kakarot-Handtke, E. (2013).
 Crisis and Methodology: Some Heterodox Misunderstandings.
 SSRN Working Paper Series, 2083519: 1–25.
 URL

 Robbins, L. (1935).
 An Essay on the Nature and Significance of Economic Science.
 London, Bombay, etc.: Macmillan, 2nd edition.

-* Go occasionally to this blogspot and enter Bacon in the search field
+#1 Go occasionally to the AXEC Blogspot and enter Bacon in the search field